 - Proof of ownership, i.e. copy of escrow statement, deed of trust, or other document showing the transfer of title. - Completed W9 with Social Security, Tax Identification, or Employee Identification Number - In cases where the owner has elected to utilize the services of a property management company or has otherwise designated an agent to act on his/her behalf, COPHD will require a copy of the management or agent agreement, a statement from the owner identifying the individual/s authorized to execute HAP Contracts on his/her behalf in addition to proof of ownership documentation. - COPHD utilizes direct deposit as the method of payment of HAP obligations.
 Owners are required to provide a Tax Identification Number (TIN) or a Social Security Number that matches their banking information.
-COPHD will not enter into a contract where the owner is unable to establish a TIN/SSN that matches names or entities identified on ownership documents or where the owner elects not to accept direct deposit. - The following documents are required with an owner change request: - Owner Certification - The effective date of the HAP contract assignment - A written agreement to comply with the terms of the HAP contract - A certification that the new owner is not a prohibited relative. - When a change in ownership occurs, the new owner legally assumes the current lease and the current HAP contract.
+COPHD will not enter into a contract where the owner is unable to establish a TIN/SSN that matches names or entities identified on ownership documents. - The following documents are required with an owner change request: - Owner Certification - o The effective date of the HAP contract assignment - o A written agreement to comply with the terms of the HAP contract - A certification that the new owner is not a prohibited relative. - When a change in ownership occurs, the new owner legally assumes the current lease and the current HAP contract.
 At COPHD's or the new owner's request a new HAP contract may be executed, however the lease terms remain the same and new HAP term matches the existing lease.

-9.4 HAP Contract Terminations Link: 24 CFR 982.311(b)
+9.4 HAP Contract Terminations